Dr. Tammara Soma

 Dr. Virginia Maclaren

-Dr. Virginia Maclaren is an Associate Professor in the Department of Geography and Program in Planning.
+Dr. Virginia Maclaren is an Associate Professor Emerita in the Department of Geography and Program in Planning.
 She has a Ph.D. in Regional Science from Cornell University and a Master’s degree in Regional Planning from the University of Ottawa.
 Her main research interests in Southeast Asia are in environmental and waste management.
 Her most recent projects include an investigation of community-based waste management in Siem Reap (with colleagues at the Royal University of Phnom Penh), market waste composting in Vientiane (in collaboration with the National Science Council of Lao PDR), micro-credit programs for waste pickers in Hai Phong (in collaboration with the Vietnam Women’s Union), source separation programs in Hanoi (in collaboration with staff at the Vietnamese Ministry of Science and Technology and the Ministry of Natural Resources and Environment), and public involvement in environmental impact assessment in Vietnam.

 Kristina Carley